 Lecce: The Baroque City

 Lecce, a charming city in Puglia, is known for its stunning Baroque architecture, which is characterized by intricate stone carvings, ornate facades, and grandiose monuments.
 Visit the Piazza del Duomo, a beautiful square surrounded by stunning Baroque buildings, and explore the Castello di Carlo V, a medieval castle that now houses a museum and art gallery.
-(See Also: Top Cities To Visit In Provence)
+(See Also: Cities To Visit In Holland)

 Palermo: The Vibrant Capital of Sicily